rhdhorchestrator/rhdhorchestrator.github.io/content/main/docs/serverless-workflows/configuration/token-propagation.md

 * `spec_file_yaml_or_json`: the name of the spec file configured with `_` as separator.
 E.g: if the file name is `dumb-server.yaml` the normalized property name will be `dumb_server_yaml`.
 This should be the same for every security scheme defined in the file.
 * `security_scheme`: the name of the security scheme for which propagate the token located in the header defined by the `header-name` property.
 In our example it would be `SimpleBearerToken`.
 * `provider`: the name of the expected provider from which the token comes from.
 As explained above, for each provider in RHDH, the Orchestrator plugin is adding a header with the format `X-Authorization-{provider}: {token}`.

+Setting the `quarkus.oidc.*` properties will enforce the token validity check against the OIDC provider.
+Once successful, you will be able to use `$WORKFLOW.identity` in the workflow definition in order to get the identity of the user.

 ## Basic auth
 Basic auth token propagation is not currently supported.
 An PR is opened to add its support: https://github.com/quarkiverse/quarkus-openapi-generator/pull/1078

+With Basic auth, the `$WORKFLOW.identity` is not available.

-You can see a full example with different security scheme types here: https://github.com/rhdhorchestrator/workflow-token-propagation-example.
+You can see a full example here: https://github.com/rhdhorchestrator/workflow-token-propagation-example.